-You always thought about visiting Europe on your travels, but the high prices and the crowds have scared you away from going in the summer time.
+You always thought about visiting Europe on your travels, but the high prices and the crowds have scared you away from going in the summertime.
 After working out that most attractions are still open in the winter, you went ahead and made plans to see this grand continent in the season when less hardy souls wilt at the thought of cold and snow.

 The first leg of your journey has you arriving in London through Heathrow Airport in mere weeks, and you couldn’t be more thrilled.
 Want to start your adventure into the Old World on an upbeat note?
-Then take out your notebook and get ready to take copious notes, as we bring you 5 things that you shouldn’t leave London without doing in the winter time.
+Then take out your notebook and get ready to take copious notes, as we bring you 5 things that you shouldn’t leave London without doing in the wintertime.

 Before you get out into the city to take in its delights though, you need a safe, friendly place to lay down your rucksack.
 For those who love the social atmosphere of a hostel environment, look no further than the Swiss Cottage (aka Palmer’s Lodge).
 This budget traveler friendly accommodation will be one of the most character-filled hostels that you will likely stay at, furnished inside and out in the Old Victorian style of architecture.

 Those seeking the privacy of luxury hotels in London will have plenty of options to choose from.
-There is an abundance of quality hotels which cater to your every whim and are just steps from all the sights you wish to see.
+There is an abundance of quality hotels that cater to your every whim and are just steps from all the sights you wish to see.
 Naturally, there are accommodations to fit all budgets in this international city.